jacpagan/Spanish/README.md

-# Spanish
+# Spanish Conjugations
 Quick Lookup of 500 Spanish Conjugations

-1. Python que crea el objeto JSON con los verbos de SpanishDict.com
-2. Javascript para vizualizarlo en la web.
+Python creates a JSON object from parsing the verbos from SpanishDict.com and JavaScript reads them.